 Located at the far end of Lamai Beach, Hin Ta Hin Yai are large granite rocks that resemble phallic symbols.
 Hence the nickname “Grandpa and Grandma Rock.”
 The beach is beautiful, but very touristy – not a place for peaceful sunbathing.
 Arrive early to avoid tourists.

 KOH ANTHONG MARINE PARK

-If you don't have time to visit Koh Tao, it's possible to visit Koh Nang (stunning island off the coast of Koh Tao) as part of a half-day trip from Koh Samui.
-The island is the epitome of paradise, surrounded by iconic granite boulders where a thin strip of sand connects different parts of the island (almost looks like a sandbar).
-It's a 15-minute hike up to the viewpoint, one of the prettiest island views in Thailand.
-It's easier to avoid crowds, and explore Koh Nang at leisure if you visit by longtail boat from Koh Tao (tour group from Koh Samui is a last resort).
+If you don’t have time to visit Koh Tao, it’s possible to visit Koh Nang as part of a half-day trip from Koh Samui.
+The island is the epitome of paradise off the coast of Koh Tao.
+Iconic granite boulders surround the island where a thin strip of sand connects different parts of the island.
+Almost looks like a sandbar.
+It’s a 15-minute hike up to the viewpoint, one of the prettiest island views in Thailand.
+It’s easier to avoid crowds, and explore Koh Nang at leisure if you visit by longtail boat while actually staying on Koh Tao.
+A tour group from Koh Samui is a last resort.